PLAN B/EMERGENCY CONTRACEPTION (LEVONOGESTREL) FACTSHEET

 - Women who have undiagnosed abnormal genital bleeding.

 - Women who have known drug sensitivities (allergies) to progesterones.

 How effective is Plan B?

-methods, like the Pill, are a better way to prevent unintended pregnancy.
+methods, like the IUD, shot, or Pill, are a better way to prevent unintended pregnancy.

 - This means that you could still get pregnant after taking Plan B, but it's much less likely to happen.

 What if I need EC more than once in a cycle?

 - Ideally, you should only take EC once in a cycle, then use condoms as a back-up until you have your next period.